xamroc/toolz/README.md

 toolz
 =====

-This is a web app for a P2P platform
+This is a web app for a P2P platform.

+hay this is christian and my pull request ^^